Geometrically formal 4-manifolds with nonnegative sectional curvature: Proof of Theorem

 \emph{Subcase $b_2^+(M)=1$ and $b_2^-(M)=0$}: In this case $M$ is a rational homology $\C\P^2$.
 Moreover, $M$ is a symplectic manifold, the symplectic form being given by the harmonic selfdual $2$-form (which has no zeros, by geometric formality).
 Furthermore, $M$ cannot be flat because it has positive Euler number $3$.
 Thus the scalar curvature is nonnegative and not identically zero, hence $M$ admits a metric with positive scalar curvature.
 Now the classification of symplectic $4$-manifolds carrying a metric with positive scalar curvature (\cite[Thm.~C]{L} or \cite[Thm.~1.1]{OO}) implies that $M$ is diffeomorphic to a blow-up of $\C\P^2$ or of a ruled surface.
 Among those manifolds only $\C\P^2$ itself is a rational homology $\C\P^2$.
 Hence $M$ is diffeomorphic to $\C\P^2$.
+(We learned this symplectic argument from the proof of Theorem~8 in \cite{K3}.)

 \emph{Subcase $b_2^+(M)=0$ and $b_2^-(M)=1$}: After reversing the orientation of $M$, this subcase reduces to the previous subcase.

 \emph{Subcase $b_2^+(M)=b_2^-(M)=1$}: First we observe that die Euler number is given by